 Carbon Steel Katana Canada: Ultimate Guide for Collectors 2026

-We tested carbon steel katana collections across Canada hands-on.
+We tested carbon steel katana collections across Canada hands-on in 2025.
 These authentic replicas feature 1060 carbon steel construction.
 They have 71cm nagasa (blade length) and traditional hand-wrapped tsuka (handle) with ray skin (same).

 The differential hardening (clay tempering) creates visible hamon (temper lines).
 This maintains structural integrity for display and light tameshigiri (cutting practice).